-a Table reproduced from Table 3-3 in (Sharvelle et al. 2017).
+a Table reproduced from Table 3-3 in Sharvelle et al. (2017).

 Log reduction values (LRVs) listed in Table 2-11 were used to select disinfection technologies and dosage rates required to meet LRTs in Table 2-10.
-In all cases, we developed configurations that both meet the LRTs and include multiple disinfection barriers.
+Effective dosage rates are a function of disinfection method and physical and chemical characteristics of the treated wastewater as described in Sections 2.5.1 through 2.5.3.
+General wastewater characteristics such as temperature and pH were not treated explicitly in the calculation of dosage rates, and were assumed to be within the range required for effective disinfection.
+In all cases, we developed process configurations that meet the LRTs and provide multiple disinfection barriers.